JustCallMeSidd/Gas-Pipeline-Construction-Optimization-UNDERDOGS-/README.md

 ### Silhouette Score

 One of the key novelties in our approach is the utilization of silhouette score in the context of multiple efficient lines construction.
-Silhouette score is typically used in clustering analysis to evaluate the quality of clusters.
-Here, we adapt this metric to assess the efficiency of line placement relative to the distribution of houses, providing a novel perspective on optimization.
+Silhouette score is an extension of the k-means clustering algorithm, where the values range from -1 to 1.
+A value closer to 1 indicates better clustering performance, signifying that the data points are well-clustered and distant from neighboring clusters.

-By leveraging silhouette score, we aim to achieve a balance between minimizing the sum of distances from houses to their nearest lines while considering the inherent structure of the house distribution.
-This novel application enhances the robustness and effectiveness of our algorithms in real-world scenarios.
+By adapting silhouette score to our problem domain, we assess the quality of line placement relative to the distribution of houses.
+This metric allows us to evaluate the effectiveness of our algorithms in achieving efficient clustering of houses around gas pipelines, leading to improved optimization results.

 ## Contributions